 Below are some simple things you can start doing now to prevent obesity:

 - Avoid eating processed foods containing lots of refined sugar and salt, e.g., pastries, baked foods, fries, chips, and soda.

 - Avoid consuming unhealthy fats (saturated and trans fat); instead, stick with unsaturated fats, which are more healthy.

 - Get physically active.
 Develop a workout routine that involves exercising at least thrice a week and stick to the routine.

 - Make sure you get enough sleep.

 - Relax more often.
-Stress has been linked with obesity as it increases cortisol level (a stress hormone), which can ultimately lead to weight gain.
+Stress has been linked with obesity as it increases cortisol levels (a stress hormone), which can ultimately lead to weight gain.